toddpress/glint/README.md

-# Glint ✨ [WIP]
+# Glint ✨

 ## 🔥 The no-bullshit, bullshit web component framework 🔥

 🚀 Glint is a fast, build-less native web component-based UI framework that makes reactive web development simple and fun again — All without the virtual DOM, complex hooks, or build tools.

   - ✅ No Babel, No JSX, No Webpack
-  - ✅ Native Web Components & Scoped Styles
+  - ✅ Native Web Components & Scoped Styles by Default
   - ✅ Fine-Grained Reactivity Without Re-Renders
   - ✅ Auto-Batching, No useEffect Hell
   - ✅ Built-in State Management, No Context API Needed